Silhouette of a city skyline with a large fountain pen nib above it, and text reading 'Urban Writing Halls' on a pink background.

 Note that this workshop will include a brief walking portion.

-Workshop #4 — Ensouling the City with Brian Wood-Koiwa Sun.
+Studio #4 — Ensouling the City with Brian Wood-Koiwa Sun.
 31 May 2026

 A creative writing workshop led by Brian Wood-Koiwa, co-founder of Urban Writing Haus and author of the UrbanWeird serial novels Flowers Wilt, Weeds Thrive and Conspiracy of False Citizens, and literary and technical editor.
 He is also a photo walk guide here in Tokyo.